garethtdavies/docker-masterclass/README.md

 The `CMD` directive is usually the last directive in a Dockerfile.
 This informs Docker what should be run when a container instance is created from an image.

-This tends to be a call to a single binary, or script.
+This tends to be a call to a single binary or script.
 Once the call has finished, the container will exit.
 Because most Docker images are designed around services or daemons (for example a web server or similar), it's unusual for a `CMD` to not start up a daemon or script that restarts should that service exit.
 But this doesn't mean it has to be like that.

-Taking the example from the `RUN` directive explanation, the following will set the entrance command to list the entries in the root of the filing system:
+Taking the example from the `RUN` directive explanation, the following will set the entrance command to list the entries in the root of the file system:
 ```
 CMD /list-files.sh
 ```